pooja2310/Selenium_Java/ReadMe.txt

 example. @test should be present.
 Only @BeforeClass and @AfterClass won't work.

 8. To run different cases ,add test class name in testng.xml.

+9. TO access java 8 Streams method ensure to add java version in pom.xml in configuration section of maven-compiler-plugin artifact.
+example: if we are using java 17 then add that in target and source tag of pom.xml.